 To appeal to impulse shoppers, put a countdown timer and quick access to checkout in your flows.
 If a user wants to, say, see more features, design the conversation to route back to a countdown timer, then checkout again.

-7. Integrate Stripe.
+7. Integrate Stripe or PayPal.

 When people want to buy your product, prompt them to pay in Messenger.
 It’s a great way to reduce friction in the selling process, and create a quick and easy checkout for shoppers.
 You can now integrate both Stripe and PayPal in your ManyChat bot.

 Messenger bots can handle transactions from order form processing to sending confirmations in the chat window or by email.
 You can also set dynamic pricing to charge different amounts; for example, if your customers are cold, you can offer a certain discount.
 Or you can send loyal customers a special Black Friday discount that’s just for them.